yuhonas/off-by-one/README.md

 ![example color swatch](./example.jpg)

+See [BACKGROUND.md](./BACKGROUND.md) on the test brief and my running thoughts about it, i've gone above and beyond because of the nature of the role (Head of Engineering)

 ## Project Organization

 The project is divided into two components, this project and the backend [API](./api) which is the data provider for this component